Gwyllium/organizer/readme.txt

-this is fucking organizer. i hate this!!!!!!!!!!
+this is fucking organizer. i hate this!!!